BaronSam3di/Algorithms/README.md

 - Start timing myself half way through my prep calender
 - Aim to spend max 40 mins on a problem
 - Always acknowledge in an interview that recursion will use more memory ( What about tail recursion? )
+- Ask an interview if its ok to sort an array inplace

+Things to revise
+- n log(n)